openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

        - The document's topic needs to be clarified.

 ..
-Note:: To learn more about the diataxis framework, visit `diataxis fr <https://diataxis.fr/>`_.
-The community adapted the framework for the Open edX repositories according to the platform's needs.
+Note:: To learn more about the Diataxis framework, visit `the Diataxis homepage <https://diataxis.fr/>`_.
+The Open edX community adapted the framework according to the platform's needs.